 The Matrix 1999-U.S. 136 min.
 Color.
 Widescreen.
 Produced by Joel Silver.
 Written and directed by The Wachowski Brothers.
 Cinematography: Bill Pope.
 Editing: Zach Staenberg.
 Visual Effects: John Gaeta, and others.
 Cast: Keanu Reeves (Thomas ”Neo” Anderson), Laurence Fishburne (Morpheus), Carrie-Anne Moss (Trinity), Hugo Weaving, Gloria Foster, Joe Pantoliano.

 Trivia: The directors hired kung fu champion Yuen Wo-Ping to help instruct the fight scenes.
-Ewan McGregor and Will Smith were allegedly considered for the part of Neo.
+Ewan McGregor and Will Smith were reportedly considered for the part of Neo.
 Followed by two sequels, starting with The Matrix Reloaded (2003).

 Oscars: Best Editing, Visual Effects, Sound, Sound Editing.
 BAFTA: Best Visual Effects, Sound.

 Quote: “Every mammal on this planet instinctively develops a natural equilibrium with the surrounding environment, but you humans do not.
 You move to an area, and you multiply, and multiply, until every natural resource is consumed.
 The only way you can survive is to spread to another area.
 There is another organism on this planet that follows the same pattern.
 A virus.
 Human beings are a disease, a cancer of this planet, you are a plague, and we are the cure.”
 (Weaver to Fishburne)